The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 On a microscopic scale, a charge generates a potential field that acts on other charges.
 It is a common fallacy in physiology that a "potential field travels": neither potential nor current changes without a physical movement of charges.
 In a conducting wire filled with ions (the solids have a different current transfer mechanism), there are free charges; their number per unit volume is given by $n$, and $q$ is the amount of charge on each carrier.
 If the conductor has a cross-section of $A$, in the length $dx$ of the wire, we have charge $dQ=q*n*A*dz$.
 If the charges move with a macroscopic speed $v=\frac{dz}{dt}$, at the macroscopic level, we define the current $I$ as the charge moved per unit of time as

 The effect was hypothesized at the very beginning: "it seems difficult to escape the conclusion that the changes in ionic permeability depend on the movement of some component of the membrane which behaves as though it had a large charge or dipole moment." "it is necessary to suppose that there are more carriers and that they react or move more slowly"~\cite{HodgkinHuxley:1952}.
-The charged ions, attracted by the opposite charges on the other plate and repelled toward the only exit point \gls{AIS} really moves slowly and behaves as if it were a component of the membrane.
+The charged ions, attracted by the opposite charges on the other plate and repelled toward the single exit point \gls{AIS}, really move slowly and behave as if they were a component of the membrane.

-Notice that if any of the factors is zero, the macroscopic current $I$ is zero. \textit{Microscopic carriers must be present in the volume}, and have charge, the cross section must not be zero, and the charge carriers must move with a potential-assisted speed, which needs an electric field generated by the system, see Eq.(\ref{eq:IonicForces}).
-When there is no constraint force, the thermodynamic and electric forces will result in an effective force moving the ions.
-That is, the ions can move without an external electric field, as experienced in biological systems.
-One of the fundamental mistakes by \gls{HH} was neglecting the Coulomb force for ion's electric interaction and that the electrical potential is created by diffusion processes instead of ideal electric batteries.
+Notice that if any of the factors is zero, the macroscopic current $I$ is zero. \textit{Microscopic carriers must be present in the volume}, and have charge, the cross section must not be zero, and the charge carriers must move with a potential-assisted speed, which needs an electrical field generated by the system, see Eq.(\ref{eq:IonicForces}).
+When there is no constraint force, the thermodynamic and electrical forces will produce an effective force that moves the ions.
+That is, the ions can move without an external electrical field, as experienced in biological systems.
+One of the fundamental mistakes by \gls{HH} was neglecting the Coulomb force in ion-electrical interactions and assuming that diffusion processes or ideal electrical batteries create the electrical potential.

-In biological systems, where ions represent the "current", it is either a native current (without an external potential) or an artificial injected current or potential generating a current.
-This way, the current consistently produces or is accompanied by a change in concentration gradient, as the moving ions represent both mass transfer and charge transfer simultaneously.
+In biological systems, where ions represent the "current", it is either a native current (without an external potential) or an artificially injected current or potential generating a current.
+This way, the current is consistently accompanied by a change in concentration gradient, as the moving ions represent both mass and charge transfer simultaneously (also, the repulsion leads to a "skin effect": in electrical wires and axons, the charge travels near the outer surface).
 The potential and current are connected through the features of the medium (material) that hosts our measurement.

 According to Stokes' Law, to move a spherical object with radius $a$ in a fluid having dynamic viscosity $\eta$, we need a force